 - Annual global communication of business ethics policy and CEO message on ethics and integrity

 - The Xerox Ethics and Compliance Program is overseen by the Audit Committee of the Board of Directors.
-The Ethics Office reports directly to the Senior V.P., General Counsel and Corporate Secretary via Xerox Corporate V.P., Deputy Counsel and Chief Ethics Officer, with ongoing reporting responsibilities directly to the Audit Committee.
-The Senior V.P., General Counsel and Corporate Secretary report directly to Xerox CEO.
+The Ethics Office reports up to the Executive Vice President, General Counsel and Secretary via the Associate General Counsel and Chief Ethics Officer, with ongoing reporting responsibilities directly to the Audit Committee.
+The Executive Vice President, General Counsel and Secretary reports directly to the CEO.

 For more information about social responsibility at Xerox, please visit the Xerox Global Citizenship site.